Baron Davis: Business

 In 2012, Davis formed the gaming company 5 Balloons Interactive with Sean O'Brien, formerly of EA Sports, to produce games for the iPhone, iPad, and iPod Touch.
 Their first game was called "Getting Buckets".

 In 2016, Davis created the Black Santa Company to promote African American stories and figures.
 It also sells shirts, beanies, onesies, as well as Christmas ornaments among other products.

 In November 2019, Davis joined an advisory board for Tinley Beverage Company Inc. He invested in Metropolis Technologies in 2021.

 Personal life

 On January 30, 2014, Davis married former Creative Artists Agency (CAA) agent Isabella Brewster, the sister of actress Jordana Brewster.
 In April 2014, Brewster announced she and Davis were expecting a child.
 In January 2016, Brewster gave birth to the couple's second child.
 The couple split in June 2017.
 In late 2017, Davis was spotted on several dates with actress Laura Dern.

+In July 2026, Davis was sued by his sister over the alleged sale of a house he helped purchase for her nearly two decades ago.